su77ungr/su77ungr/README.md

 <br><br>

 <samp>
   What the hell is a hydration error?
-Don't waste your life with typsecript and react.
+Don't waste your life with typescript and react.
 Try out <a href="https://data-star.dev/">datastar</a>.
 </samp>

 <br><br>